周揚俊Zhōu Yángjùn:introduction about his biography and legends,main books and academic thoughts.

 Main books and academic thoughts:

-《溫熱暑疫全書》(Wen Re Shu Yi Quan Shu, or the Complete book on Warm Disease and Febrile Disease, Summer Disease and Epidemics), a book about warm diseases, total 4 volumes, written by Zhou Yangjun of the Qing Dynasty in the year 1679 AD.
-This book discusses the warm diseases, febrile diseases, summer diseases, and epidemics in turns and into different chapters, and select original texts of ancient works Shang Han Lun(the Treatise on Cold-induced Diseases) and Wenyi Lun(On Plague Diseases, or the Treatise on Pestilence), gave supplement, annotation, and elaborations, refer to the academic insights of various schools of warm diseases, characteristics and achievements, combined with personal opinions, analyze various syndromes and symptoms in detail and establish their treatment methods.
+《溫熱暑疫全書》(Wen Re Shu Yi Quan Shu, or the Complete book on Warm Disease and Febrile Disease, Summer Disease and Epidemics), a book about warm diseases, total 4 volumes, written by Zhou Yangjun of the Qing Dynasty, the book was finished in the year 1679 AD.
+This book discusses the warm diseases, febrile diseases, summer diseases, and epidemics in turns and into different chapters, selects original texts of ancient works Shang Han Lun(the Treatise on Cold-induced Diseases) and Wenyi Lun(On Plague Diseases, or the Treatise on Pestilence), gives supplement, annotation, and elaborations, refer to the academic insights of various schools of warm diseases, characteristics and achievements, combined with personal opinions, analyzed various syndromes and symptoms in detail and established their treatment methods.
 The medical case records of predecessors are attached as a clinical reference.
 The original block copy and other block copies during the Qing dynasty survived till today.

 《傷寒論三註》(Shang Han Lun San Zhu, or Three Notes on the Treatise on Cold-induced Diseases), in the Kangxi 16th year(the year 1677 AD), Zhou Yangjun took other 2 books, Fang Youzhi's book Shang Han Lun Tiao Bian(the entries' identification of Shang Han Lun) and Yu Chang's book Shang Lun Pian, combined with his views, compiled the book Shang Han Lun San Zhu(the Three Notes on the Treatise on Cold-induced Diseases), in sixteen volumes.
 However, Zhou also changed a lot in the editing of the original text of Shang Han Lun(the Treatise on Cold-induced Diseases) compared with Fang Youzhi and Yu Chang.
 It's also a masterpiece.
 At the beginning of each chapter of the six channels diseases, the principle of the circulation of the meridians is discussed, and it is believed that the six channels refer to the twelve meridians of the hands and feet, not the foot meridian alone, which supplements the theory of the six-foot meridians of Zhu Gong.
 The author emphasizes that the syndrome of cold-induced disease should be focused on wind and cold, so the discussion on the spring warm disease, summer heat disease, fire robbery, overlapping, combined disease, accumulation of yin cold in viscera, accumulation of pathogens in the chest, abdominal mass, convulsion and dampness disease, etc. are separately compiled later.
 In addition to the characteristics of both Fang Youzhi and Yu Chang's book, the book's interpretation of Zhongjing's original text is quite essential.
 Various kinds of block editions during the Qing dynasty and the first block edition survived till today.